yaikobzeray/dev-journal/activity_log.md

 Set up Django with PostgreSQL — practiced database migrations and schema management.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Wednesday, 13 March 2024 — Entry 1

+Configured Kubernetes liveness and readiness probes for all services.
+No more traffic to crash-looping pods.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*